 - lower life span

-Here’s an animated educational video on the impact anger has on your body.
+Here’s an animated educational video showing you how anger affects your health.

-Given the potential long-term physical health outcomes of chronic anger, now would be a good time to reflect on the role anger plays in your life and if you are ready to prepare to take action to manage and channel this emotion.
+Given the potential long-term physical health outcomes of chronic anger, now would be a good time to reflect on the role anger plays in your life.

 If you’re ready to start working on the frustrations that fuel your anger, start with these 7 steps to find more happiness in life!